-Most nematode species occur as free-living organisms naturally in the soil and benefit soil health and the environment.
-They help break down organic matter (like a compost pile), and some species can also control above and below ground pests.
+Most nematode species occur as free-living organisms naturally in the soil, benefitting soil health and the environment.
+They help break down organic matter (e.g., a compost pile) and can even control pests both above and below ground.

-Some of these beneficial species are capable of infecting and killing insects, and are therefore known as “entomopathogenic” nematodes.
-Some strains of these beneficial nematodes have been produced at commercial scale for application to the soil, where they either actively hunt or lie in ambush for an insect host.
-After entering the host, usually through body openings, these nematodes release symbiotic bacteria that produce insecticidal toxins, killing the insect host within 24-48 hours.
-The nematodes then feed and reproduce within the host cadaver until their offspring move on to find a new host.
-When they move, they distribute beneficial bacteria and fungi through the soil.
+Free-living entomopathogenic nematodes are beneficial species, capable of infecting and killing insects.
+Some strains have been produced at commercial scale for application to the soil, where they either hunt or lie in ambush, ready to attack an insect host.
+Upon entering the host, these nematodes release symbiotic bacteria that produce insecticidal toxins, killing the insect within 24-48 hours.
+They then feed and reproduce within the host cadaver until their offspring move on to find a new host, distributing beneficial bacteria and fungi through the soil as they migrate.

-Nematodes not only regulate pest organisms in the soil, they also mineralize nutrients into plant-available forms by releasing excess ammonium, act as a food source for other organisms, and act as biocontrol agents by consuming disease-causing organisms, depending on the type of nematode.
+These species not only regulate pest organisms in the soil, but they also mineralize nutrients into plant-available forms.
+They do this by releasing excess ammonium, acting as a food source for other organisms and acting as biocontrol agents by consuming disease-causing organisms.

 - Reniform nematodes

 - Soybean cyst nematodes

 - Lesion nematodes

 The root knot nematode is the most serious plant-parasitic nematode problem in the world with global distribution and a wide range of host crops.
 Harmful nematodes like these feed on root systems with a sharp, needle-like structure called a stylet.
 Root damage caused by plant-parasitic nematodes reduces a plant’s ability to take up water and nutrients, weakening the plant and increasing its susceptibility to bacterial and fungal diseases and environmental stress.